 The storyline, conjured up by word wizard Terrance Dicks, is as epic as the title.
 Daleks and Cybermen teamed up to ensnare the Doctor in a plot to blow up a peace conference.
-The Doctor is joined by Jason (played by Graeme Smith/David Bingham), a Marquis plucked from the French Revolution, Crystal (Rebecca Thornhill), a nightclub singer, and Zog (Stephanie Colburn), a server at the Bar Galactica who looks like the sweet snuffling lovechild of Chewbacca and a Tetrap.
+The Doctor is joined by Jason (played by Graeme Bingham).
+Smith/David Marquis а plucked from the French Revolution, Crystal (Rebecca Thornhill), a nightclub singer, and Zog (Stephanie Colburn), a server at the Bar Galactica who looks like the sweet snuffling lovechild of Chewbacca and a Tetrap.